faceleg/pagesofinterest.net/_posts/2024-02-10-organisational-debt.md

 What started out as an efficient company able to push out features, deal with maintenance work and customer issues became one unable to attend to this work effectively while being more expensive, without generating significantly more revenue.
 None of the decisions made were obviously _wrong_, but the result was negative.

-Making decisions and moving quickly is important, but failing to take a holistic view of the impact of these actions over time, compounds on one another is detrimental and creates Organisational Debt.
+Making decisions and moving quickly is important, but failing to take a holistic view of the impact of these actions over time, compounds on one another is detrimental and creates organisational debt.

-What causes Organisational Debt?
+What causes organisational debt?
 Actions compounded on each other over time pausing to consider the current state.

-There is a simple checklist one can work through to identify how well or poorly an organisation is doing regarding Organisational Debt:
+There is a simple checklist one can work through to identify how well or poorly an organisation is doing regarding organisational debt:

 1. What is our strategy, has it changed?
 2. What is our capability, is it relevant to our current strategy?